 Discover a world of options for lustrous color

 With timeless appeal and an endless array of options, Schrock has just the right offering of rich finishes and specialty techniques to transform your space into a unique expression of your personality.

-Stains are applied to cabinet doors to enhance the natural beauty of the wood, while also adding beautiful color.
+Stains are applied to cabinet doors to enhance the natural beauty of the material, while also adding beautiful color.
 A variety of stain applications are used across our cabinetry brands.
 Cabinet stains can range from light to very dark.
-Light stains will allow you to see more of the wood's natural character, while darker stains will hide much of the grain, but can create richer color and a more dramatic look.
+Light stains will allow you to see more of the material's natural character, while darker stains will hide much of the grain, but can create richer color and a more dramatic look.

-- Matte Sheen* - From lipstick to home goods to appliances, matte finishes are showing up everywhere, and our cabinets are no exception.
+- Matte Sheen* - From lipstick to home goods to appliances, matte finishes/colors are showing up everywhere, and our cabinets are no exception.
 Available on any stain, any species and offered at the same price as our current Satin sheen, our new Matte sheen top coat absorbs more light for a softer, more natural appearance.

 - Satin Sheen - Our original top coat features a moderate sheen which is reflective without being too glossy for a timeless, subtle effect.
 Available on all stains, glazed stains, paints and glazed paints.

-*Available in Trademark
+*Available in Trademark and Boutique

 Glazes are meant to highlight the different edges on a piece of cabinetry.
-They can be applied to both stain and paint finishes.
+They can be applied to both stain and paint finishes/colors.
 There are two types of glazes: flooded and penned.
 In the flooded glaze process, the glaze material is sprayed onto the entire cabinet door and is then wiped off everywhere except in the highlight areas.
 In a penned glaze process, the material is hand-applied to only to the highlighted areas.